 What do the different occupational health qualifications mean?

 Like different ranks in the Army, there are different levels of occupational health qualification.
-The entry-level qualification in occupational health is a Diploma in Occupational Medicine (DOccMed), awarded by the Faculty of Occupational Medicine.
+The entry-level qualification in occupational health is a Diploma in Occupational Medicine (DOccMed or Dip OH), awarded by the Faculty of Occupational Medicine.

 The Diploma in Occupational Medicine is designed for medical practitioners who are working part-time in occupational medicine.
 It is frequently taken by GP’s adding to their portfolio by providing occupational health services to companies.